We need calming techniques to get us through life without being buried in our anxiety.

 You can see my project on my Instagram.

 Don’t have a favorite anxiety reducing hobby?
-Feel free to try out one of mine in the article linked below.
+Try out one of mine!

-I’m not going to lie, I am not a mediation girl.
+I will not lie, I am not a mediation girl.
 My ADHD makes it too difficult for me to calm my mind and get the full benefits from it.
 But I have found three other ways to work around an active or anxious mind and use this calming technique.
-Learning to steady your breathing helps release tension that anxiety produces.

 3 Breathing Calming Techniques